Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/extra_3_06_Exercises_9.md

     examples (e.g., the ProgrammingModels one) and try out the material of the talk.

+    -   See the exercise notes in `/project/project_465000644/Slides/HPE/Exercises.pdf` for the exercises (for the lifetime of the project only).

 -   Permanent archive on LUMI:

     -   Exercise notes in `/appl/local/training/4day-20231003/files/LUMI-4day-20231003-Exercises_HPE.pdf`